yl-ang/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all books using the `book list` command.
 List all patrons using the `patron list` command.
 Multiple books in the book list.
 Multiple patrons in the patron list.
 The first book and all its copies must be borrowed.
 The first book must not already be requested by the first patron, and does not have any requesters.

    2. Test case: `book request 1 1`<br>
       Expected: All books with same isbn as the first book is requested by the first patron.
 For all such books, an additional `Requested By` tag is shown under the row with return date.
 Name of requester is shown under the `Requested By` tag.
+Details of request shown in status message.

    3. Test case: `book request 0 1`<br>
       Expected: No book is requested.
 Error details shown in the status message.